Orientation

 Capability metadata: Every value carries metadata controlling what operations it can trigger.
 A value tagged "untrusted" cannot be used as an argument to send_email or delete_file.

 Custom interpreter: Instead of letting the LLM directly call tools, CaMeL uses a deterministic interpreter that enforces capability constraints.
-Untrusted data can NEVER influence control flow - it can only fill data slots in pre-approved operations.
+Within its threat model, untrusted data cannot alter the extracted control flow; it can only fill permitted data slots.

 4. Taint Tracking & Dynamic Permissions